lennard134/TicketToRideLAMAS/index.md

 Another 'announcement' that modifies the model is that of claiming routes.
 When an agent claims a route, it gives information to the other agents.
-As earlier mentioned, an agent may only claim a route, when it is part of the shortest route of one of its destination cards, or when it purposefully blocks an opponent (see explanation above).
+As earlier mentioned, an agent may only claim a route, when it is part of the shortest route of one of its route cards, or when it purposefully blocks an opponent (see explanation above).
 Hence, claiming routes gives information to other agents as it must be one of the two.

 ### Map